-Mounting this rifle scope requires care because the dust cover of an AK-47 must be removed for cleaning, but once that is sorted out you can reliably hit targets out to several hundred yards with this scope on your AK-47.
+Mounting this rifle scope requires care because the dust cover of an AK-47 must be removed for cleaning and you wouldn’t want to obstruct that with your scope mount.
+Once that is sorted out you can reliably hit targets out to several hundred yards with this scope on your AK-47.

 3 Vortex Optics Crossfire II 2-7x32 Scout, SFP Riflescope

 If you plan on thrashing on your rifle particularly hard, you’re going to want to Vortex Optics.
-Not only does Vortex Optics manufacturer some of the most rugged sporting grade optics on the planet, they backed up by one of the best warranties and customer service departments on the planet.
+Not only does Vortex Optics manufacturer some of the most rugged sporting grade optics on the planet, they are backed up by one of the best warranties and customer service departments in the business.

 4 Primary Arms 1-4X 24 Illuminated Scope

-While this is a pretty standard low magnification scope design for carbine, it does offer a lower price point many others in the market.
-Making it perfect for hard use gun like an AK-47 that is going to see a lot of rounds in its lifetime.
+While this is a pretty standard low magnification scope design for a carbine, it does offer a lower price point than many others in the market.
+Making it perfect for a hard use gun like an AK-47 that is going to see a lot of rounds in its lifetime.

 5 Bushnell AK91424 AK Optics 1-4x24mm Rifle Scope

-While certainly difficult amount of precision optic on to an AK-47, but certainly not possible.
-In fact, Bushnell has manufactured this precision style rifle scope to serve as an almost designated marksman role for the AK-47.
+While it is certainly difficult to mount a precision optic on to an AK-47, it’s certainly not impossible.
+In fact, Bushnell has manufactured this precision style rifle scope to serve the AK-47 specifically.

-The AK-47 is not known as a long-distance rifle, but taking advantage of this scope’s 1-4x power advantage, mean that you can range out to the very edge of the 7.62x39’s ballistic potential.
+The AK-47 is not known as a long-distance rifle, but taking advantage of this scope’s 1-4x magnification means that you can range out to the very edge of the 7.62x39’s ballistic potential.

 The 24mm objective bell houses a fully multicoated lens system and illuminated BDC reticle specifically designed to predict the shots out of a standard AK-47.

-This scope fits the bill of having a generous eye box and fast focus eyepiece but mounting options will need to be carefully considered for the scope.
+This scope fits the bill of having a generous eye box and fast focus eyepiece but mounting options will need to be carefully considered for this scope.

 Best Red Dot Sight for AK 47 on the Market Review